Cyclists lament hard time peddling Edmonton nude ride

 Coldin’s lawyer, Clayton Ruby, has attempted to argue Canada’s nudity laws are unconstitutional.

-Arrests at World Naked Bike Rides are rare, and while Heather says it’s a concern, she believes most cyclists she knows are worried more about issues of modesty than legality.
+Arrests at World Naked Bike Rides are rare, bur most cyclists she knows are worried more about issues of modesty than legality.

-“There’s this big taboo about being nude,” Heather says, noting she went topless in Edmonton’s Pride Parade last year and has participated in naked public swims in the city.
+“There’s this big taboo about being nude,” says one female rider, noting she went topless in Edmonton’s Pride Parade last year and has participated in naked public swims in the city.